hyperledger-archives/sawtooth-docs-archive/docs/1.2/app_developers_guide/event_subscriptions.md

     from a specific point on the blockchain

 An application can react immediately to each event or store event data for later processing and analysis.
-For example, a [state delta processor]{.title-ref} could store state data in a reporting database for analysis and processing, which provides access to state information without the delay of requesting state data from the validator.
+For example, a [state delta processor](#sawtoothstate-delta) could store state data in a reporting database for analysis and processing, which provides access to state information without the delay of requesting state data from the validator.
 For examples, see the [Sawtooth Supply Chain](https://github.com/hyperledger/sawtooth-supply-chain) or [Sawtooth